COVID-19 CARES SMALL Business Assistance Program

 - 11 - 25 employees: $7,500

 Applications will be accepted and funded based on when a fully completed application is received until the funds are expended on a first-come, first-serve basis.
-Round 2 is being done completely through the online application.
+This round is being done completely online.

 Businesses or business owners that were funded in the first round are not eligible for a second grant or additional funding for any other business they may own as the county would like to help as many affected businesses as possible.
 Businesses that applied but were not funded in the first round can reapply in the second round.